BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip/README.md

 * All Infobip request messages will be available in ChannelData
 * ActivityId will be Infobip messageId

-Here are how the adapter handles different message request types.
+Here is how the adapter handles different message request types.

 * **Text Message Requests -> Message Activity**
-Text property will contain content of message.
+Text property will contain the message content.
 TextFormat will be always plain.

 ```cs
   activity.Text = response.Message.Text;